Plan the collection of visitor data

 - Extend the reported subject and object metadata, for example, include specific form fields as subject metadata to enrich contact profiles.

 - Generate interactions for custom widgets, for example, Feather Card widget that displays different variations of the page to specific contact segments

-For more information about tracking Sitefinity CMS custom events, see For developers: Extend the tracking capabilities of the connector.
+For more information about tracking Sitefinity CMS custom events, see Extend the tracking capabilities of the connector.

-By default, DEC tracks forms submission on the Sitefinity CMS site.
-However, you can extend the default functionality to track specific form fields with details, with which you populate and enrich contact profiles in DEC.
+By default, Insight tracks forms submission on the Sitefinity CMS site.
+However, you can extend the default functionality to track specific form fields with details; and populate and enrich contact profiles in Insight with these details.

-As a result, once an unknown contact submits the form, the interaction data is sent to DEC as subject metadata with key-value pairs of the tracked fields.
-The values the contact enters are thus populated in their DEC contact profile.
+As a result, once an unknown contact submits the form, the interaction data is sent to Insight as subject metadata with key-value pairs of the tracked fields.
+The values the contact enters are populated in their Insight contact profile.
 For example, Interests, as additional metadata, is displayed in the Other data collected for this contact section.
-You can, however, configure what contact to display and where.
+You can configure what contact to display and where.
 For more information, see Configure contact properties.

 NOTE: Tracking page visits is enabled by default for Sitefinity CMS sites.

 In some cases, data is spread across different systems or sites and you need a way to integrate this data coming from different data sources.
 This enables marketing professionals to get reports and information for exactly what they need.